opengeospatial/ets-sps10/Readme.txt

 - The sensorID in the SensorML or TML document describing a taskable sensor matches the sensorID in the SensorOffering for that sensor

-- Most commonData InputDescriptor definition types (including Position w/ location).
+- All InputDescriptor definition types are handled:
+	1)  The most common commonData sub-types (including Position with location) are handled directly by allowing a user to enter in values for these elements directly in a user input form
+	2)  More complex definition types are handled by allowing a user to enter the InputParameter XML elements directly in a user input form.

 ***************************
 What IS NOT Tested/Handled: